What did you do before joining dBs?

 Why did you first get into electronic music production?

-"I heard Kenny Ken and MC GQ on BBC’s Radio One ‘In the Jungle’ show in 1995.
-I had recorded demos with my band on cassette multitrack recorders before this but hearing the drums turned my head onto sequencing and sampling.
-Cue my pocket-money then going towards an Atari ST and Roland S-750 sampler and dust settling down on my instruments for at least a decade."
+I heard Kenny Ken and MC GQ on BBC’s Radio 1’s ‘One In the Jungle’ show in 1995.
+I had recorded demos with my band on cassette multitrack recorders before, so I had already explored using mics and recording, but the drum work in Jungle had me hooked.
+So, I then had to learn what sequencing and sampling was, then work and save to buy an Atari ST and Roland S-750 sampler, Alesis Drum Machine and DAT recorder for my first set-up.
+Cue dust settling down on my instruments for at least a decade at this point.

 Any special areas of interest?

-"Yes, many!
+Yes, many!
 I ‘rabbit-hole’ quite a bit due to my curiosity-driven fixations and nerdiness.
-I’ve just come out of the other side of a mental occupation I’ll refer to as the ‘must be able to synthesize everything’ era.
-But this has now become the start of a new artist moniker Lima Milan creating techno, so it paid off.
+I’ve just come out of the other side of a mental occupation I’ll refer to as the ‘must be able to synthesize everything using only Ableton Live devices’ era.
+But this has now become the start of a new techno artist moniker I’m developing called ‘Lima Milan’.

-"I feel either lucky or crafty that I can justify my obsessions by getting an income from it!"
+I feel either lucky or crafty that I can justify my obsessions by getting an income from it!

 What do you love most about what you do?

-"I am immensely into making music and how music can be made.
+I am immensely into making music and how music can be made.
 To have a weekly reason to shape interesting lessons on these topics and share my enthusiasm and receive it back, is something that never gets old.
-The ability to apply my fixations of the year to something tangible i.e. library releases, music releases, performance videos, and ‘other things’, gives me a great balance of abstract thinking, exploration, deep concentration, focus and reward."
+The ability to apply my fixations of the year to something tangible i.e. library releases, music releases, performance videos, and ‘other things’, gives me a great balance of abstract thinking, exploration, deep concentration, focus and reward.

 Tell us about your proudest career moment.

-"You’re making me think here… When I became endorsed by Vestax in the mid 00s and joined the same roster of Vestax artists as the mighty Q-Bert is probably one of my biggest ‘oh my’ moments.
+You’re making me think here… When I became endorsed by Serato & Vestax in the mid 00s and joined the same roster of Vestax artists as the mighty Q-Bert, it was probably one of my biggest ‘oh my’ moments.
 Also, maybe when I got my Master's as well.
-It helped me create my live show and I passed with distinction, maybe it’s one more for my mum than for me, but still, a true sense of pride."
+It helped me create my live show, and I passed with distinction.
+Maybe it’s one more for my mum than for me, but still, a true sense of pride.

 What do you get up to outside of teaching?